zuckung/endless-sky-plugins/README.md

 [bunrodea.missions.zip](https://github.com/zuckung/endless-sky-plugins/releases/download/v1.0.8-bunrodea.missions/bunrodea.missions.zip) | 2.95 mb | 2025-04-13 | [view files](https://github.com/zuckung/endless-sky-plugins/tree/main/myplugins/bunrodea.missions/) <a href="res/imagemd/bunrodea.missions.md">view images</a> [46]<br>
 <br>
 >Adds some missions and jobs to increase the Bunrodea reputation.
 The first mission is available after the vanilla first contact mission.
 Doing more jobs will allow you to get access to all their planets and ships.
-See the README for details."
+See the README for details.

 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote>### bunrodea.missions